voedger/voedger-docs/intro/motivation.md

 # Motivation

-Here you will find detailed information about what Voedger is, how it helps us, and how it can be used by you.
+Here you will find information about what the Voedger project is, how it helps us, and how it can be used by you.

-## Jump to Clouds
+## Case study: Jump to Clouds

 Voedger was initially designed by unTill Software Development Group B.V. ([unTill](https://untill.com/)) in the early 2020s.
 At that time, unTill was providing a mature "desktop" POS solution (unTill Prime) for the European market and was seeking to develop a cloud version and expand into other markets.